AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 <div class="alert alert-block alert-danger">
 Very clear paragraph here.
 I previous sections, the charged of the particles are discussed so I recommend minimizing the discussion in those sections because this paragraph does a good job explaining the main ideas.

+DU: removed one previous sentence discussing particle charge, remained ones were kept cuz I think they were helpful in completing the logic
 </div>

 ![coagulant](/image/coagulant.png)

     Figure 2： Coagulants function as neutralizer and destabilizer

-Polyaluminum Chloride (PACl) was chosen to be the coagulants of the research, because of its compatibility with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
-The effect of PAC in removing humic acid was significantly efficient comparing to other chemicals. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects prefer using PAC also because of the economic factor(i.e. low cost and high availability in both solid and liquid form). [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)
+PACl is used commonly in research because of its compatibility  with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
+PACl is significantly more efficient than other chemicals in HA removal. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects prefer using PAC also because of its low cost and high availability in both solid and liquid form. [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)

 <div class="alert alert-block alert-danger">